Da'i al-Mutlaq: Sulaymanis

 The Sulaymanis are a smaller group of Tayyibi Ismailis, who followed Sulayman bin Hassan as the successor to Da'ud Burhan al-Din, thus deriving their name from him.

 Starting from 1677, Sulayman's successors almost always came from the Makrami family.
 The Sulaymani Du'at made Najran their headquarters and ruled the area, supported by the Banu Yam, until their power waned under the successive rules of the Ottomans and Saudis.

-The current seat of the Sulaymani Da'i is in Najran, Saudi Arabia.

-The current incumbent is Mohsin bin Ali al-Makrami.
+The current seat of the Sulaymani Da'i is in Najran, Saudi Arabia, the current incumbent is Sayyidna Ali bin Hāsin al-Makrami.

 Atba-e-Malak Badar

 The Atba-i-Malak community are a branch of Musta'ali Isma'ili Shi'a Islam that broke off from the mainstream Dawoodi Bohra after the death of the 46th Da'i al-Mutlaq, under the leadership of Abdul Hussain Jivaji in 1840.
 They have further split into two more branches.
 The Atba-e-Malak Badar is a branch of Atba-e-Malak Mustaali Ismaili Shi'a Islam.
 They follow the preachings of both Abdul Hussein Jivaji and Badruddin Ghulam Hussain Miya Khan Saheb who was appointed as Hijab (Veil) of Moulana Malak (Abdul Hussein Jivaji) Saheb.
 The current leader or Dai al Mutlaq is Maulana Muhammad Amiruddin Malak Saheb.
-The Atba-i-Malak Badar community is based in Mahdibagh, Nagpur in India.
-The Mahdibagh Atba-i-Malak Badar community, is a unique community of peaceful and progressive Muslims, an elitist sect, known as Atba-e-Malak Badar (followers of Maulana Malak and Maulana Badar) founded in 1899 AD in Nagpur, India.
+The Atba-i-Malak Badar community was founded in 1899AD and is based in Mahdibagh, Nagpur in India.